Zylann/godot_voxel/doc/source/module_development.md

 Alternative profilers are also mentionned in the [Godot docs](https://docs.godotengine.org/en/latest/contributing/development/debugging/using_cpp_profilers.html).
 They profile everything and appear to be based on CPU sampling, while Tracy is an instrumenting profiler providing specific, live results on a timeline.

+A typical workflow is to launch Tracy, start a connection, and then launch the game, which will establish a connection and record all events.
+Tracy can also be launched and connect after the game, in which case the data will accumulate inside the game.

+### Tracy-enabled builds

+As an experiment, builds of Godot with the module and Tracy integrated are available for Windows, on [Github Actions](https://github.com/Zylann/godot_voxel/actions/workflows/windows.yml).
+The file to download will have `tracy` in the name.
+Note, you will need a Github account to download it.

+These builds not only include a lot of instrumentation for the voxel module, but also include extra instrumentation in various Godot internals.
+These instrumentations are injected [using a script](https://github.com/Zylann/godot_voxel/blob/master/misc/instrument.py) prior to compilation.

+!!! warning
+    These builds start recording data immediately on startup. *That includes the project manager and the editor*.
+It can use a lot of memory (2 Gb just starting the editor).
+If you only want to profile the game, [use the command line](https://docs.godotengine.org/en/stable/tutorials/editor/command_line_tutorial.html#command-line-tutorial) to directly launch that build of Godot with your game, or just drop the executable at the root of your project and launch it.

+Outside of this case, you have to compile yourself to get Tracy support.

+### Adding Tracy

+To add Tracy support, clone it under `thirdparty/tracy` (Godot's `thirdparty` folder, not the module).
+Then compile the engine by including `tracy=yes` in the SCons command line.

+Tracy isn't a feature of Godot's build system, so internally some of the work is actually done in the voxel module's build script.

+Once you are done profiling, don't forget to switch back to a normal build, otherwise profiling data will accumulate in memory without being retrieved.

+!!! note
+    Tracy has a concept of frame mark, which is usually provided by the application, to tell the profiler when each frame begins.
+Godot does not provide profiling macros natively, so the frame mark was hacked into `VoxelEngine` process function.
+This allows to see frames of the main thread in the timeline, but they will be offset from their real beginning.

+!!! warning
+    Profiling data can use a lot of memory (can reach gigabytes of RAM), so make sure your computer has enough and keep your session duration in check.

-### How to use profiler scopes
+### How to add profiler scopes

 A profiling scope bounds a section of code.
 It takes the time before, the time after, and records it into a timeline.
 In C++ we can use RAII to automatically close a section when we exit a function or block, so usually a single macro is needed at the beginning of the profiled zone.
+The module already have plenty of them, but you can add yours if you need more insight.

 The macros are profiler-agnostic, so if you want to use another profiler it is possible to change them.